 - Consider the effectiveness of your predictive maintenance.
 Are unplanned downtime events still occurring?
 Can you identify why?
 Are there ways to continue reducing or eliminating them?

 Predictive maintenance is driven by data and connected equipment.
-As such, it’s critical to be sure that your IT and data security practices are comprehensive and up to date.
+As such, it’s critical to be sure that your IT and data security practices are comprehensive and up to date or that you partner with an IoT sensors for predictive maintenance provider that utilizes their own secure network.

 - Assess your current network security practices and determine whether they are sufficient for your updated technology.